Name | pychronicles JSON |

 ## Efficient chronicle recognition

 The chronicle recognition package is a pure python package implemented using numpy features.
-To make it more efficient, it is available in a cythonized version.
+To make it more efficient, it is possible to compile a cythonized version.

 ### Timed Sequences